genepattern/DifferentialExpressionViewer/README.md

 # DifferentialExpressionViewer
 ### formerly ComparativeMarkerSelectionViewer
-Visualizes the results of ComparativeMarkerSelection and other DifferentialExpression results
+Visualizes the results of ComparativeMarkerSelection and other Differential Expression results